Gai Brodtmann was elected the Member for Canberra on 21 August 2010 and has extensive experience in the public, private

-Gai is also patron of the Tuggeranong Bulldogs Junior Football Club, Tuggeranong Netball Association, Kulture Break, Valley FM, IWiN, ACT Boccia, Olympia Judo and Women in Information and Communication, an ambassador for Ovarian Cancer Australia and Welcome to Australia and a member of the Centre for Islamic and Arab Studies advisory group.
+Gai is patron of the Tuggeranong Bulldogs Junior Football Club, Tuggeranong Netball Association, Kulture Break, Valley FM, IWiN, ACT Boccia, Olympia Judo and Women in Information and Communication, an ambassador for Ovarian Cancer Australia and Welcome to Australia and a member of the Centre for Islamic and Arab Studies advisory group.

 Gai graduated with a Bachelor of Arts from the Australian National University, a Bachelor of Public Relations from the Royal Melbourne Institute of Technology and a Graduate Certificate in Business from Monash University.

-She has tutored at the University of Canberra and studied North Asian perceptions of Australia’s strengths as a manufacturing nation as the 1989 Royce Fellow.
+She tutored at the University of Canberra and studied North Asian perceptions of Australia’s strengths as a manufacturing nation as the 1989 Royce Fellow.

-Gai’s public policy interests include education, small business, defence, foreign affairs, superannuation, financial literacy and public administration.
+Gai’s public policy interests include cyber security, education, small business, defence, foreign affairs, superannuation, financial literacy, public administration and women’s empowerment.

-In October 2013, Gai was appointed Shadow Assistant Minister for Cyber Security and Defence Personnel.
+In July 2016, Gai was appointed Shadow Assistant Minister for Cyber Security and Defence Personnel.
 From 2013-16, she was Shadow Parliamentary Secretary for Defence.